hguerrero/amq-examples/registry-example-avro/README.md

 ## Start Application

-The application is based on Quarkus so it can be started executing the followin command:
+The application is based on Quarkus (using Java 8) so it can be started executing the following command:

 ```bash
 ./mvnw compile quarkus:dev